scodec/hexdump4s/README.md

 The `grouped` operation does most of the heavy lifting here -- `grouped` converts a `ByteVector` in to an `Iterator[ByteVector]`, where each inner vector is the specified number of bytes, except the last vector which may be less.

-Despite using scodec for nearly a decade, working with a wide variety of binary protocols, and writing variants of this function dozens of times, it doesn't exist directly in the library.
+Despite using scodec for nearly a decade, working with a wide variety of binary protocols, and writing variants of this function dozens of times, it doesn't exist directly in the library (or rather, didn't exist until it was added as part of this article).
 We can add a variety of useful features to this function -- features that we wouldn't take the time to define in an adhoc debugging session but would be very useful.

 For example, we can add another column to the output with the decoded ASCII of each line: